Summary:

 Mineralization may be predominantly oxides, sulphides, or refractory or carbonaceous sulphides.
 Weathering alteration extends up to 200 metres in depth resulting in oxide mineralization, which overlies the refractory sulphides.
 Alteration has liberated gold by the destruction of pyrite and resulted in the formation of oxide and secondary sulphate minerals, which include goethite, hematite, jarosite, scorodite, alunite, and gypsum.
 The alteration is deepest in the Post deposit due to extensive fracturing and high pyrite content.

-Goldstrike underground (Meikle and Rodeo deposits)
+Goldstrike UG (Meikle and Rodeo deposits)

 The gold deposits of the Goldstrike underground mines are hosted in lower Paleozoic carbonates of the Devonian Rodeo Creek Formation (Drc), Devonian Popovich Formation (Dp), Devonian Bootstrap Limestone, and Siluro-Devonian Roberts Mountains Formations (SDrm), and series of highly altered dikes cross cutting stratigraphy.